We know exploring a new city can be expensive so here are our top five free things to do in Edinburgh.

 This is a no brainer, perfect for all ages.
 It was formed in 2006 with the merger of the new Museum of Scotland, with collections relating to Scottish antiquities, culture, and history, and the adjacent Royal Museum (so renamed in 1995), with collections covering science and technology, natural history, and world cultures.

 The panoramic views from Calton Hill have astonished and inspired visitors for centuries.
 Major landmarks can be seen from a bird’s eye view: Arthur’s Seat with the Crags behind Holyrood Palace and the Parliament, Leith and the Firth of Forth, Princes Street in its New Town grid, and the Royal Mile climbing up towards the Castle.

 Tours are available on a daily basis, and including a variety of topics from history to Harry Potter.
 It’s a great way to get an introduction to the city from a local, and learn about plenty of interesting stuff in the process!

-If you are a fan of art then you are in the right place, whether you are more into a modern minimalistic style, photography or traditional 15th century masterpieces, there is gallery for everyone.
+If you are a fan of art then you are in the right place, whether you are more into a modern minimalistic style, photography, or traditional 15th-century masterpieces, there is a gallery for everyone.